Mheaton92/Quay/README.md

 terminal interface.
 No browser, no web server - just a fast, keyboard-driven TUI that works anywhere.

+This was built as a way for me to learn GO.

 ## Features

 - Manage all SSH connections in one place